Acksop/Acksop/README.md

 ### Welcome 👋

-🔭 I’m currently working on integration of SAND-framework into the OJACEcity-project (https://ojacecity.app).
+🔭 I’m currently integrate SAND-framework into the main-capsule of OJACEcity-project (https://ojacecity.app).

 💬 Ask me about SAND or do Simply (A New Directory | AND)*

-🤔 I’m looking for building new features on it
+🤔 I’m looking for building new modular features on it

 ❤️ Share a like if you love your job